PamudaUposath/studentMarksEntry/README.md

 or just simply execute the script `students.marks.entry.py` in python using a graphical user interface if your operating system supports such actions

+## BUILD instructions for GUI

+install pyinstaller usign pip `pip install pyinstaller`

+cd into the folder using `cd students-Marks-Entry`

+execute the command `pyinstaller.exe .\students.marks.entry.py -w --onefile --name="Students Marks Entry"`

+Your executable binary will be located at `Student Marks Entry.exe`

 ## Instructions For Legacy-cli mode:

 * First insert all the details of the student(name,subject and marks).